aitomarabdeljalil/Property-Management-Application/README.md

 # Property Management API

 This is a RESTful API built with **Node.js** and **Express** for managing properties, tenants, rental payments, and notifications.
 The API includes JWT-based authentication, filtering and sorting capabilities for properties, and automated notifications for due payments.
-Data is stored using **SQLite** or any relational database of your choice, and unit tests are implemented using **Jest** and **Supertest**.
+Data is stored using **SQLite** or any relational database of your choice.

 ## Features

 - **CRUD operations** for properties and tenants.
 - **Rental Payments Monitoring**: Manage payments with the ability to track settled or unsettled payments.
-- **Property Filtering & Sorting**: Filter and sort properties by location, rental price, and type.
-- **Automated Due Payment Notifications**: Mock email notifications for overdue rental payments.
 - **JWT Authentication**: Secure API endpoints with JSON Web Tokens.
-- **Data Persistence**: Stores data in SQLite (or any other relational database).
+- **Data Persistence**: Stores data in SQLite.
-- **Unit Testing**: Tests for critical parts of the API using Jest and Supertest.

 ---